cpp-niel/cdv/doc/cdv.md

-*cdv* is split into the four main modules listed here.
+*cdv* is split into the four main modules listed here (`fnt` just contains some font related properties and cannot be considered one of the main modules).
 Generally, all four modules will be required to create a data visualization using *cdv*.
 Things like units and colors which reside in the `core` module can be found directly in the `cdv` namespace, whereas elements, scales